 Official Information Act statistics

-The SSC has published the first set of OIA statistics covering 110 different government agencies.
+The SSC has published the second set of OIA statistics covering 111 different government agencies.

 Government agencies are committed to openness and transparency in the provision of public services to New Zealanders.

-The Official Information Act (OIA) gives New Zealanders the right to access information and is important for ensuring government is open and transparent.
+The OIA gives New Zealanders the right to access information and is important for ensuring government is open and transparent.

-The State Services Commission (SSC) is working with the Office of the Ombudsman and government agencies to make more information publicly available and improve compliance with the OIA.
+The SSC is working with the Office of the Ombudsman and government agencies to make more information publicly available and improve compliance with the OIA.